 - Working with one piece of dough at a time, roll the dough as thin as you can, no thicker than 1/4-inch thick, but preferably an 1/8-inch thick (about the thickness of a quarter).

 - With a pastry cutter, pizza cutter, or very sharp knife – cut into 3x5 inch pieces and pierce each square with a fork several times.
+(Or make it easy and use this graham cracker cookie cutter!)

 - Sprinkle cinnamon and sugar over the top of the dough.
 You may need to use your hands to even out the coverage.